 I have particular skills in strategy, business development, IT, design, web development and content.
 I am a strong advocate for cooperative/collaborative solutions and business models, resulting from experiencing firsthand the positive impact that co-operatives make over a 30+ year career in the co-operative economy.

 I have lived in Marsden for 25 years and work locally as a solicitor.
 I am a Quaker, a human rights activist and an environmentalist.
-I currently co-chair Sanctuary Kirklees an organisation supporting and welcoming refugees and asylum seeker to the area and am the Treasurer for Amnesty Kirklees, a local branch of Amnesty International.
+I currently co-chair Sanctuary Kirklees an organisation supporting and welcoming refugees and asylum seekers to the area and am the Treasurer for Amnesty Kirklees, a local branch of Amnesty International.

 In the last 7 years, I have been actively involved in the procurement and monitoring of care services for my parents which has led me to become committed to the establishment of CCCV for the benefit of my local community.

-Veronika Susedkova (Director)
+Veronika Susedkova (Secretary)

 I live in Slaithwaite and have been involved in local community life for several years in many ways.
 I have been working in the third sector alongside organisations such as local hospice, community-based projects supporting refugees, asylum seekers and other migrants and The Welcome Centre – local food bank provider.

-I currently work for WomenCentre – a local women only charity offering mental health and wellbeing support.
+I currently work for WomenCentre – a local women-only charity offering mental health and well-being support.